cyclomics/cyclomicsseq/README.md

 ## Usage

-### Through EPI2ME Labs
+### Through EPI2ME

-This pipeline is compatible with the EPI2ME Labs platform by ONT.
-Please see [ONT's installation guide](https://labs.epi2me.io/installation).
+This pipeline is compatible with the EPI2ME platform by ONT.
+Please see [ONT's installation guide](https://epi2me.nanoporetech.com/epi2me-docs/quickstart/).

-Installation inside EPI2ME Labs:
+Installation inside EPI2ME:
 1. Go to workflows by clicking on "installed workflows", or click the workflows icon in the top bar.
 2. click "Import workflow".
 3. Paste "https://github.com/cyclomics/cyclomicsseq" into the text bar and click Import workflow.

-Updating workflow on EPI2ME Labs:
+Updating workflow on EPI2ME:
 1.

 ### Through command line